Most of your life is spent fulfilling the financial dreams of your family.

 Reduced Paid-up policy

-The policy acquires paid-up benefits only if the first 2 full policy years’ premiums have been paid.
+If at least the first full policy year’s premium(s) has been paid by the policyholder and any subsequent due premiums have not been paid, the policy acquires paid-up benefits.
 All the benefits will be reduced in proportion to the number of premiums paid so far by the total number of premiums payable under the policy.

 Revival